imanghafoori1/laravel-middlewarize/README.md

 Put cache logic in repo class?
 No, no. Put it in your call site ?
 Ugly.

-You define a middleware to wrap around the method you are calling :
+You define a middleware to wrap around the method you are calling:

 ```php
 class CacheMiddleware